 Older models of ULTs, like many electric appliances, use considerably more energy to stay at temperature than their new, EnergyStar or compressor-less counterparts.

 It’s very possible your lab keeps an extra ULT around for back up, or has multiple ULTs running with only 50% capacity.
 Not only does a poorly organized freezer mean wasted space, but your compressor will actually thank you for filling in those empty spaces!
-The more dead space that a ULT has to keep cold, the harder it has to work - consider consolidation, or offer the space to neighboring labs in need!
+The more “dead space” that a ULT has to keep cold, the harder it has to work, and the sooner it will fail - consider consolidation, or offer the space to neighboring labs in need!